DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-06-08-dance-of-the-dragons.md

 </figure>

 'protect your queen' the soldiers screamed amidst chaos..
-the colosseum was engulfed by dust and men seeking payoff
+the colosseum was engulfed by dust and murderers seeking payoff

-the ground quenched its thirst.. rivers of blood poured like water
-merciless, faceless, men.. a ruthlessly executed slaughter
+the ground quenched its thirst.. rivers of blood poured merciless, faceless, men.. a ruthlessly executed slaughter

 surrounded, the queen stood still.. today, the fate would be sealed